SynapseProject/synapse.docs/docs/run/controller.md

 ## Asynchronous Execution

-When executing under the async interface, the Controller will immediately return a transaction Id back to the caller and close the HTTP connection.
+When executing under the async interface, the Controller will immediately return a plan instance Id back to the caller and close the HTTP connection.
 To know when the Plan has completed, use the API endpoints for status as shown below.
+Asynchronous execution is most appropriate for long-running Plans where maintaining an open HTTP connection is inappropriate.
+When using async execution, you will need to manually poll for Plan completion via the planInstanceId, which may be accomplished through two interface options, as described below.

-### Options
+### Async Execution Options

 |Parameter|Type|Required|Default|Description
 |-|-|-|-|-